HelloAOLab/bible-api/DOCKER.md

 ### Database Location

-The database is mounted from `./bible-api.db` in the project root.
-You can change this path in the `volumes` section of `docker-compose.yml`.
+The database is stored in a Docker volume by default.
+The path inside the container can be changed via the `BIBLE_DB_PATH` environment variable.

 ### Nginx Configuration

 The nginx configuration is in `nginx.conf`.
 You can modify it to change server settings, add SSL, or adjust CORS headers.
+Note that CORS configuration in nginx.conf is static - to change it dynamically, you would need to use a template system or modify the file directly.

 ## Regenerating API Files